The Story Behind Beehive Soap and Body Care

 After reading in the newspaper about a woman making soap in her kitchen, I was intrigued.
 I began reading books on soapmaking and searched for information on the Internet.
 I am a visual learner - so I eventually posted a plea on Craigslist: "Can someone please show me how to make soap?"
 Thankfully Janice R. (who lives close by to me) answered my plea, showed me how to make a batch of soap, gave me some basic information, and I was off and running.
 For three years I played around with cold process soapmaking as a hobby.
 I gave soap to family members, friends, co-workers and neighbors as gifts, or to just try out and give me feedback.
 I played around with recipes, ingredients, fragrance, etc. until I had a good feel for the process and what ingredients produced a superior soap.
 Each batch had to pass my own "shower test"!
 I also joined a soapmaking forum on yahoo groups so that I could learn from others' experiences.
 After completing my Bachelors Degree in the Summer of 2009 I decided that it was time to turn my new passion into a small business.
 I took my soaps on the road to the Herriman Farmers Market that summer.
 The name "Beehive Soap" was selected because I live in Utah, the Beehive State!

-I am now a Certified Advanced CP/HP Soapmaker through the Handcrafted Soap & Cosmetics Guild, and continue to be a member of this organization.
-In 2012 I was appointed to the Board of Directors of this wonderful organization.
+I am now a Certified Advanced CP/HP Soapmaker and a Certified Advanced Melt & Pour Soapmaker through the Handcrafted Soap & Cosmetics Guild, and continue to be a member of this organization.
+I am a certified soap making teacher through the Guild.
+From 2012 - 2014 I served a term on the Board of Directors for the GSCG.

 Soap making lessons now available in the SLC area.
 Contact me for more information: firstname.lastname@example.org